NarDevGH/ReactTS-Tic_Tac_Toe/README.md

 ### TODO:

 - When someone wins, highlight the three squares that caused the win (and when no one wins, display a message about the result being a draw).
-- Display the location for each move in the format (row, col) in the move history list.